gweltou/midiseq/README.md

-transpose | int     | Transose the whole sequence by semitones expandPitch | float | Raise or lower pitches around a mean value splitNotes | int    | Split all notes (or a single note) decimate | float    | Remove notes randomly with a given probability attenuate |         |
+transpose | int     | Transose the whole sequence by semitones expandPitch | float | Raise or lower pitches around a mean value splitNotes | int    | Split all notes (or a single note) decimate | prob: float    | Remove notes randomly with a given probability attenuate |         |
 humanize |          | Randomize sligthly notes time, duration and velocity crop    |           | Crop notes (or parts of notes) before and after the sequence duration